 Side effects and Dangers of Popcorn

 Popcorn by itself is not the cause for concern with your pup, but what we add to the popcorn and how much to feed should be.
 As mentioned before, plain popcorn is quite healthy for him/her.
-Unfortunately, when we eat popcorn, we tend to coat that healthy snack in salt, butter, oils, and other flavorings.
+Unfortunately, we tend to coat that healthy snack in salt, butter, oils, and other flavorings when we eat popcorn.
 And as with any delicious treat, too much popcorn can have a negative effect.

 Too much Salt And Flavoring

 While these additional toppings pack tons of flavor, they can be detrimental to our furry companions' health.
-For starters, sodium is a double-edged sword for canines.
-A moderate amount of sodium is required and necessary for dogs.
-According to Healthypaws Pet Insurance and Foundation, salt helps your dog stay hydrated, keeps organs functioning, and assists in muscle function.
+For starters, sodium is a double-edged sword for canines, and a moderate amount of sodium is required and necessary for dogs.
+According to Healthypaws Pet Insurance and Foundation, salt helps your dog stay hydrated, keeps organs functioning, and assists muscle function.
 But too much salt can have a negative impact on your dog's health.